Skip to content

 TCP proxy

-tcp-proxy allows to share a socket connection between more than one Bliss controller.
+tcp-proxy is a server allowing to share a socket connection between more than one Bliss controller.
+It runs in a processus distinc from bliss session.

 - plugin: keithley